WilhelmK109/OOP-school-library/README.md

 # 📖 [School Library] <a name="about-project"></a>

-In this project, I built a school library application.
-In this initial step, I implemented the classes to represent students and teachers.
+In this project, I built a school library application which is a tool to record what books are in the library and who borrows them.
+This app will allow users to:
+- Add new students or teachers.
+- Add new books.
+- Save records of who borrowed a given book and when.

 **[School Library]** is...